Length: 14.5 miles C2C

 There are a couple of ways (actually a lot of ways) to ride National:

 1) Pima lot up National proper (lots of tech climbing) to BV lookout and back down.
-Fat Man’s Pass is always an option on the ascent or descent.
 I usually opt to stay on National.
-Fat Man is not as fun on the bike, more for hikers.
+Fat Man’s Pass (Hidden Valley) is not as fun on the bike, more for hikers.

 2) Pima lot up Mormon Loop, (easier on the tech climbing, but still a workout) to BV lookout and back down National proper.
 The section of downhill on National that Mormon Loop trail bypasses is the best of National.
 Never go back down Mormon Loop unless you’re baked and just need to get down the mountain.
 Or you are an intermediate rider who is not comfortable with several series of rock gardens (see reader comment about lower National.)